ElliotBlackstone/gen-nms-package/README.md

 - Python-only changes are easier to test in an editable install
 - avoid deleting files recursively inside `.venv/` when cleaning build artifacts

-A safe clean-and-reinstall sequence is:
+A safe clean-and-reinstall sequence is (assuming your environment name is `.venv`):

 ```bash
 find . -path './.venv' -prune -o -name '*.o' -delete